 Sauté the zucchini, yellow squash, onion, garlic, and peppers using a drizzle of olive oil on medium heat for 5 minutes.

-Add the potatoes and chorizo and continue sautéing for another 3 minutes.
 Next, add the can of Fire Roasted tomatoes.
 Fire Roasted tomatoes add an amazing flavor to this dish.
 If you can't find one that is adobo seasoned, add a pinch of dried chili flakes.
 Regular diced tomatoes can be used, just use 1 teaspoon of smoked paprika to get the roasted, smokey flavor.

 Stir in the tomatoes and cook for another 3 minutes before adding the chicken, thyme, bay leaf, and wine.
 You don't have to use rosé, both red or white wine are also fine to use.